frg17/spritesheetmanager-js/README.md

 ### Documentation

-__SpriteSheetRenderer.addSpriteSheetAnimation(animationName, imgSrc, frameWidth, frameHeight, frameCount, animationLength)__
+__SpriteSheetManager.addSpriteSheetAnimation(animationName, imgSrc, frameWidth, frameHeight, frameCount, animationLength)__

     Adds a spritesheet to the animation work queue.
 Animations get processed when loadAnimations() is called.
 Function can not be called after loadAnimations()